 Sexual Dysfunction In Men And Women

 Have you ever wondered what could be affecting your sexual health?
 It’s a more common concern than you might think.
-Sexual dysfunction is an issue that many men and women face at some point in their lives.
+Sexual dysfunction in men and women is an issue that many face at some point in their lives.
 Understanding the intricacies, causes, and potential treatments can be the first step toward addressing any concerns you might have.

 Understanding Sexual Dysfunction